GLaDOS-Michigan/IronSpec/README.md

 IronSpec is designed to use one root node and `n` distributed nodes for verification performance.
 The root node is responsible for generating the specification mutations and verification conditions, the `n` separate nodes are used to parallelize checking verification conditions.
 The `n` additional nodes are not necessary to run IronSpec, they are used to help increase the performance and reduce experiment runtime.

-In cloudlab, a default profile is available titled "IronSpecConfigNodes" and is configured to use 21, c8220 nodes - this can be modified in the experiment instantiation to change the configuration.
+In CloudLab, a default profile is available titled "IronSpecConfigNodes" and is configured to use 21, c8220 nodes - this can be modified in the experiment instantiation to change the configuration.
 A copy of this profile can be found in `./setup/cloudlabProfile.txt`

-After creating a cloudlab experiment, make note of all the unique numerical names of the nodes from the Node column in the experiment page List View.
+After creating a CloudLab experiment, make note of all the unique numerical names of the nodes from the Node column in the experiment page List View.
 For example, the IDs of Nodes "clnode008" and "clnode059" are 008 and 059 respectively.

+> **_NOTE:_**  IronSpec should work on other CloudLab hardware, but if not using nodes from the Clemson cluster, some of the setup scripts will break.
+This can be fixed by replacing `.clemson.cloudlab.us` with the appropriate extension.

 ## Getting Started

-To check basic functionality, it is sufficient to follow the following "Setup" steps with a single cloudlab node.
+To check basic functionality, it is sufficient to follow the following "Setup" steps with a single CloudLab node.
 After setup, to test to make sure that everything is installed and configured correctly, run `./runSimpleExperiments.sh` to run the mutation framework on a simple Max Spec found in: `./specs/max/maxSpec.dfy` and the Automatic Sanity Checker on `./specs/sort/sortMethod.dfy`

 After executing this command, see the output in a file `./experimentOutput/MaxSpecCorrect/maxSpecCorrect_output.txt` and the tail of the output will look like this: